barbarer/py4e-int/_sources/files/csv-file-group.rst

 .. fillintheblank:: csv_file_stocks_max_close_fitb

     What is the highest closing value in the file above?
 The closing value is the last value on each line.
+For example for 3-Dec-01 it was 10021.57.

     - :11497.12: This is the highest value at the close.
       :.*: Look at the last value on each line and find the highest value.